 There are three risk tolerance profiles to know: conservative, moderate and aggressive.
 The Just The Facts: Investing worksheet is a great resource to help you identify your risk profile.

 Your time horizon is the amount of time you have for investing.
-Do you need your money in 3, 10, or 30 years?
-Your answer will likely influence whether you want to be conservative, moderate or aggressive with the amount of time you have to save.
+Do you need your money in 3, 10 or 30 years?
+Your answer will likely influence whether you want to be conservative, moderate or aggressive with your investments.
 If you need an option that could maintain your money with little growth in the short term, consider a conservative approach.
 If you have time on your side and are willing to try to make money with some degree of risk, go with a moderate or aggressive profile instead of a conservative one.
 Ultimately, the choice is yours.

 Risk tolerance profiles

 There are three risk tolerance profiles to know.
 Below is an overview of each: